 History of Turkish Coffee

 Turkish coffee has been enjoyed for more than 500 years.
 It was first introduced to Istanbul during the Ottoman Empire in the 1500s, and from there, it spread across the Middle East, North Africa, and Eastern Europe.
 Coffeehouses (Kahvehane in Turkish) became important social spaces where people met to talk, play games, or discuss ideas.
+In 2013, UNESCO added Turkish coffee culture and tradition to its Intangible Cultural Heritage list, recognizing it as more than just a drink.

 In Turkey, serving coffee is also part of hospitality, same as Turkish Tea - Cay.
 Offering a guest a small cup of Turkish coffee is a traditional way of showing respect and care.
 It also plays a role in weddings: when a man asks for a woman’s hand, her family often serves Turkish coffee to test his patience and manners.
 Sometimes the bride-to-be adds extra salt instead of sugar to her suitor’s cup as a playful test of his character.